Concentrate/learngit/readme.txt

 I am studying git
 I am learing python
-Creating a new branch is quick
-Creating a new branch is feature and is simple
+switched to a new branch 'dev'